NHGRI logo

 Where should I describe my plans for sharing metadata and phenotypic data?

-In addition to plans to share genomic data, investigators should describe any data vocabularies, ontologies, data models, and dictionaries they plan to use in the Resource Sharing Plan of their grant application(s).
+In addition to plans to share genomic data, investigators should describe any data vocabularies, ontologies, data models, and dictionaries they plan to use in the Data Management and Sharing (DMS) Plan of their grant application(s).

 Where should I deposit metadata and phenotypic data?

-Metadata and phenotypic data should be submitted along with the dataset to a NIH-designated data repository.
+Metadata and phenotypic data should be submitted along with the dataset to an established data repository.
 The Trans-NIH BioMedical Informatics Coordinating Committee (BMIC) maintains a useful list of NIH-supported data repositories, including NHGRI-supported repositories such as AnVIL and various model organism databases.
-Metadata and resources such as study protocols, informed consent form templates, results report templates, methodologies used, and bioinformatic tools, as appropriate, to be made available through an open access section of a database such as AnVIL, dbGaP, other public websites, and publication in the scientific literature.
+Metadata and resources such as study protocols, informed consent form templates, results report templates, methodologies used, and bioinformatic tools, as appropriate, should be made available through an open access section of a database such as AnVIL, dbGaP, other public websites, and publication in the scientific literature.

 • Where should I deposit metadata and phenotypic data?

-Metadata and phenotypic data should be submitted along with the dataset to a NIH-designated data repository.
+Metadata and phenotypic data should be submitted along with the dataset to an established data repository.
 The Trans-NIH BioMedical Informatics Coordinating Committee (BMIC) maintains a useful list of NIH-supported data repositories, including NHGRI-supported repositories such as AnVIL and various model organism databases.
-Metadata and resources such as study protocols, informed consent form templates, results report templates, methodologies used, and bioinformatic tools, as appropriate, to be made available through an open access section of a database such as AnVIL, dbGaP, other public websites, and publication in the scientific literature.
+Metadata and resources such as study protocols, informed consent form templates, results report templates, methodologies used, and bioinformatic tools, as appropriate, should be made available through an open access section of a database such as AnVIL, dbGaP, other public websites, and publication in the scientific literature.

 How much metadata and phenotypic data do I need to share?